GDX-X/PFS-BatchKit-Manager/README.md

 If you installed Premade FreeHDBoot image with HDD Raw Copy Please format your hard drive by following all the steps below.

-1) In PFS BatchKit Manager Go to `Advanced menu` > `HDD Management`
+1) In PFS BatchKit Manager Go to > `HDD Management`

 2) Choose option 8 `Hack your HDD To PS2 Format` `(This is only intended to be used as an entry point for the PS2.)`

 3) After the hacking put your HDD in your PS2 and format your hard drive with wLaunchELF.
 In wLaunchELF do this `FileBrowser` > `MISC` > `HDDManager` > `Press R1` > `Format` and confirm.

-4) Now `Press R1` > `Create` Type `+OPL` And Select `OK`

-5) Choose the size of your partition
-   it will depend on your use if you plan to use the Virtual Memory Card for each game it is preferable to have a large partition size

-   Choose `768`  if your HDD size is smaller than `500gb`
-   Choose `2560` if your HDD size is larger than `500gb`

-   If you do not intend to use the Virtual Memory Card for each game you can choose `512`

-   Now Press Circle and OK to continue
-   Note: sometimes during the creation of the partition, he will be able to name it in `+OPL1` , it will have to be renamed to `+OPL`
+Note it is no longer necessary to create the +OPL partition the default resource partition will now be __common but you can still create it if you want

-6) Copy the contents of the !COPY_TO_USB_ROOT folder to the root of your USB drive
+4) Copy the contents of the !COPY_TO_USB_ROOT folder to the root of your USB drive
  `Your usb key must be in FAT32 format`

 7) Install FreeHDBoot (From HDD).